luke10x/schwember/docs/JOURNAL.md

 - On WASM it is too slow if it prints on every detected collision;
 - IO is likely the bottleneck, but Bullet surelly adds to it;

+I finally settle down with the idea of the local scale of the collision shape.
+In seems it does apply effect on collision shape, and on top of it I want to use it for rescalling trans matrix before rendering.

+- Bullet physics however wants box vector to be just half of the box dimensions
+- But I may need to add center adjustment for non-centered meshes
+- But I can leave this for later